-Now that you’ve already created the time slots and everything else, you’re allowed to go ahead and add your content.
-These are the posts you intent to publish on your twitter account, added according to their corresponding time slots (the time you wish to see the content auto-post themselves).
+Step 3.
+Add Content: Now that you’ve already created the time slots and everything else, you’re allowed to go ahead and add your content.
+These are the posts you intend to publish on your Twitter account, added according to their corresponding time slots (the time you wish to see the content auto-post themselves).

 Responding to Quora Questions

 Create a sound Quora account and have a look around it angling for relevant posts.
-Take your time to prepare detailed responses to some of the questions there-in and keep doing this with a solid aim of establishing yourself as a trusted voice on the platform.
+Take your time to prepare detailed responses to some of the questions therein and keep doing this with the solid aim of establishing yourself as a trusted voice on the platform.